Platelet Rich Plasma Therapy or PRP

 Most patients will see a noticeable improvement in the skin texture and complexion after 3 weeks.
 New collagen will be deposited and there are fewer wrinkles after the treatments.
 Final results occur at about 3 months.

 It is recommended initially 2 sessions 6 weeks apart.
 Patients who have more damage can have 3 to 4 treatments spaced 6 weeks apart.
 For maintenance, 2 – 4 treatments are needed annually depending on age, extent of damage, and sun exposure.
 Facials can be resumed in 2 weeks.

 How Platelet Rich Plasma Is Obtained:

 PRP is obtained from the patient.
 Blood is withdrawn from a vein in the patient’s arm and the blood is placed in a centrifuge, a machine that spins at a high speed to separate the different types of blood cells.
-The physician extracts the platelet-rich portion of the blood, and injects this into the skin.

 How PRP Is Injected:

 Platelet Rich Plasma injections are given as soon as the blood has been spun and the platelets separated.
 Some physicians may choose to add an “activating agent,” usually either thrombin or calcium chloride.